 The people that know me well understand that Egypt has long been a part of me.
 Adventures with my family made me feel at home in this country at a young age.
 Egypt is a rich and complex tapestry.
 Where some see the chaos of Cairo's streets, I see beauty in the traffic.
 I fall in love with every image I take in this country.
 Each tell their own story.

 These images were taken over a two year period of discovery in the country and will be part of an upcoming book.

-Selected by National Geographic's for the photo assignment "The Walk" and SeeMe's exhibition in the Louvre in Paris.
+Images have been selected by National Geographic for the photo assignment "The Walk" and SeeMe's exhibition in the Louvre in Paris.

 High on the hill overlooking Luxor is the village of Qurna.
 Upon first glance it appears that nobody lives here.
 Brightly painted ramshackle houses greet you as you climb to the top.
 The view is magical, overlooking the Nile Delta and the vast array of temples a mere wave away.

 The first written accounts of this village date back to the 1600s, when two missionary brothers travelled throughout Upper Egypt documenting their experiences.
 What they describe can still be seen today but not perhaps for much longer.